Please ensure Javascript is enabled for purposes of website accessibility Fostering joy: Angela’s story | Berry Street Skip to main content

 “I’ve called the 24-hour hotline a couple of times when certain incidents have happened or when children have been sick after-hours,” Angela says.
 “It’s comforting knowing that support is there if you need it.”

-She also enjoys attending Berry Street’s social activities to hear about the experiences of other carers, including LGBTIQ+ carer meet ups.
+She also enjoys attending Berry Street’s social activities to hear about the experiences of other carers, including LGBTIQA+ carer meet ups.

 Always a need for more foster carers